 However, injuries can be serious and traumatic when they occur.
 Blunt force trauma, broken bones, brain injuries, and internal bleeding are among the injuries victims could endure.
 If you or your loved one gets hurt in one of these crashes, you will need to understand how unique they are from a legal perspective.

 According to Boeing, human error causes about 80 percent of airplane accidents.
 Almost 20 percent happen because of equipment failures, defective parts, or maintenance concerns.
 Sometimes, a combination of several factors is the cause.

-In addition to pilot error, other causes of aircraft accidents include:
+In addition to pilot error and equipment issues, other causes of aircraft accidents include: